L3MON4D3/LuaSnip/README.md

 # Config
 - `history`: If true, Snippets that were exited can still be jumped back into.
 As Snippets are not removed when their text is deleted, they have to be removed manually via `LuasnipUnlinkCurrent`.
 - `updateevents`: Choose which events trigger an update of the active nodes' dependents.
-Default is just `'InsertLeave'`, `'InsertLeave,TextChanged,TextChangedI'` would update on every change.
+Default is just `'InsertLeave'`, `'TextChanged,TextChangedI'` would update on every change.

 Inspired by [vsnip.vim](https://github.com/hrsh7th/vim-vsnip/)